GUI tour

 Wiring + voltage for the recovery paths.

 Picks a known chip, reads its full contents to a file.
-The file
+The file is

-then open that file for inspection.
+location.
+The Hex pane can then open that file for inspection.

 Erase, Write, Verify